 Students are expected to apply for a major during the semester they are completing 64 credits or more toward their degree.
-In February of each year sophomores are informed that they must make application to a department.
+In February of each year, sophomores are informed that they need to meet with an adviser in the department they wish to major in.
 Students are sent a reminder in the summer if they fail to respond to the first notice.
 In November notification is sent to juniors who still have failed to be accepted to a department.
 If students remain unclassified by mid-March of their junior year, they are reclassified to sophomore standing.

-Detailed information about declaring the major, including useful FAQs, is available on the Web site maintained by the Sophomore Committee.
-See www.rochester.edu/college/sophomores/declare.html.
+Detailed information about declaring the major, including useful FAQs, is available on the website maintained by the Sophomore Committee.
+See http://www.rochester.edu/college/sophomores/declare/index.html.

 1a.
 Application for Major in Arts and Sciences